Social Security Benefits as an American Living Abroad: Everything You Need to Know

 While you are living outside of the United States, the Social Security Administration will periodically send out a questionnaire on which you will report updated information.
 The SSA uses your answers to determine whether or not you remain eligible for benefits.
 You must return the questionnaire to the office from which it was received as promptly as possible to avoid having your benefits suspended.
 You are also required to notify the SSA of any changes which would affect your Social Security payments.
 If you do not report updated information or you report false information, you are subject to penalization in the form of a fine or imprisonment.
 You may also wind up losing some of your Social Security benefits.

-Can My Social Security Benefits be Received via Direct Deposit to My Host Country?
+Can Expatriates collect Social Security Benefits via Direct Deposit to My Host Country?

 There is a complete list of countries in which direct deposit is available on the SSA website.
 Direct deposit is actually recommended so that you receive your benefits in a timely manner.